evgenyneu/quagga/README.md

 ## Defaults

-Quagga uses the following defaults that can be overridden with command-line options:
+`quagga` uses the following defaults that can be overridden with command-line options:

 * Respects gitignore files (disable with `--no-gitignore`):
   * Standard: `.ignore`, `.gitignore`, `.git/info/exclude`.